 From time to time we have roles that can be carried out from home – these are highlighted in the role descriptions.
 They tend to be computer-based roles such as social media and design.
 Even if you carry out the majority of the work from home, we still ask that you attend your local centre occasionally so that you can receive support and supervision.
 Visits to the centre also help you to get to know the team you are a part of.

 We regularly update the website with our current opportunities, so please visit again if you don’t see what you want on your first visit.
-You can also sign up to receive alerts when new opportunities become available.

 Yes, we do.
 We recognise that many people join us to gain skills and experience that will help with finding paid employment or developing a career, and we are happy to support these aims by providing references on request.